-- Look at Spinner 1.
-Which bug do you think will win? - Spin the spinner over and over.
-In the first graph, record the results for each spin with an X until one column is filled to the top. - Which bug won? - Why do you think that happened? - Will you get the same results another time? - 3 Play again using Spinner 1.
-Spin and record the results on the second graph. - Play two times using Spinner 2.
-Record the results on the graphs below. - Which bug do you think will win? - Which bug won? - Why do you think that happened? - Do you think your classmates got the same results? - Return your paper to your teacher.
+- Spin the spinner over and over.
+In the first graph, record the results for each spin with an X until one column is filled to the top.

+- Which bug won?

+- Why do you think that happened?

+- Will you get the same results another time?

+- Play again using Spinner 1.
+Spin and record the results on the second graph.

+- Play two times using Spinner 2.
+Record the results on the graphs below.

+- Which bug do you think will win?

+- Which bug won?

+- Why do you think that happened?

+- Do you think your classmates got the same results?

+- Return your paper to your teacher.